Admissible extensions of subtheories of second order arithmetic: A Tait-style reformulation of

 \section{A Tait-style reformulation of $\kp +\poocas$}

-The basic idea of a Tait-style is that it derives finite sets of $\ltset$ formulas rather than individual $\ltset$ formulas.
-The intended meaning of such a set is the disjunction of its elements.
-This reformulation is for technical reasons only and simplifies the proof of Theorem~\ref{t:embedding}.
+The basic idea of a Tait-style calculus is that it derives finite sets of $\ltset$ formulas rather than individual formulas.
+As in one-sided sequent calculi, the intended meaning of such a set of formulas is the disjunction of its elements.
+The following reformulation of $\kp +\poocas$ is for technical reasons only and simplifies the proof of Theorem~\ref{t:embedding}.